How to Consistently Achieve Your Goals

 The secret to staying motivated is making the right goals that enforce a positive mindset and energize you to keep going.
-Gymaholic shows you how to make goals you can achieve, so you can dream bigger, reach higher and work harder towards your own success and happiness.
+In this article we will teach you how to set goals you can achieve, so you can dream bigger, reach higher and work harder towards your success and happiness.

 People always say “I’m going to… --Be healthier!” “--Work out more!” “--Eat better!”.
 To me, these are not goals.
 These are large, vague statements that don’t have the same meaning for all of us, so we can’t use them as a goal point.